Havana-Nox/Stream_Cipher/readme.md

 - ✔️ Suitable for small-scale learning, demos, and experimental encryption

 ⚠️ **Note**: This implementation is for educational purposes only.
-It does **not** provide strong cryptographic guarantees and should **not** be used for securing sensitive data in real-world applications.
+⚠️ It does **not** provide strong cryptographic guarantees and should **not** be used for securing sensitive data in real-world applications.
+⚠️ Data loss ⚠️ if you use wrong seed for decryption, you must use it again to return data to original encrypted state, then use correct seed to actually decrypt.